Invesco Perpetual Global Emerging Markets Fund

 April 2017 (Content as at 31 March 2017)

 The Invesco Perpetual Global Emerging Markets Fund aims to achieve capital growth primarily through a portfolio of shares in companies established and/or operating in countries where, in the opinion of the Manager, there is an emerging market.
 Exposure to such markets will partially be obtained through indirect investment in securities traded on other markets.
 In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions as detailed in Appendix 2 of the most recent Prospectus.

 Stock selection remains the key focus of our portfolio strategy.
 We want to invest in companies that we believe are well run and have a market position that should allow them to deliver a high level of return on invested capital.
 Our investment approach places a strong emphasis on valuation, a key determinant of future returns.
 We are currently finding the EMEA region particularly interesting because it offers a wide range of diversified companies with strong management teams operating in areas of growth.
-During January we took a position in KAZ Minerals, a London listed mining company with assets located in Kazakhstan.
-Its main product is copper.
-We believe that KAZ has strong growth prospects.
+During March we took a position in Banregio, a Mexican bank with strong growth potential in our view.
+We also introduced Changeyou.com, a Chinese online game developer, and Brazilian footwear retailer, Alpargatas, to the portfolio.